area9innovation/fast/gringo/readme.md

 ## TODO

-- 1[1+1] does not parse in the exp.gringo grammar, since the second exp in exp[exp] should be top-level exp, since it is neither left- nor right-recursive

 - Warn if the "last" level of a GPrecedence sequence has left- or right- recursion, which will break precedence